|SCIENTIFIC DISCIPLINARY SECTOR||IUS/20|

 II semester from February 15th to May 7th 2021

-Students who do not attend the lessons have to pass a somewhat longer oral exam.
+Students who do not attend the course: oral exam.